aneeqSDET/FindUncommonWordsInParagraphs/README.md

-Find common words in 2 paragraphs using Java and test automation framework (TestNG) to test the algorithm.
+Find uncommon words in 2 paragraphs using Java and test automation framework (TestNG) to test the algorithm.

 Here is a small intro to the important areas of the repo
 1. TextComparisonLauncher.java has the main method and can be used to launch the application.